JoshuaSenouf/tracer/README.md

     * Use the "+" and "-" buttons on the keypad control the aperture radius
     * Hold LeftCtrl and "+" or "-" to control the focal distance

-Dependencies (included, aside from OpenMP)
+Dependencies (included, aside from OpenMP, as well as Pixar USD and its own dependencies)
 ------

 - Window & Input system : GLFW